Paws’itive Teams – San Diego Service Dog Program

 A Facility Dog is a specially trained dog that is working with a professional who is trained by a program.
 The work of a facility dog can include visitations or professional therapy in one or more locations.
 Public access is permitted only when the dog and handler, who is a trained professional, is directly working with a client with disability.

 Often, a child has a court dog laying under his/her feet in the witness stand while being questioned.
-If the child feels stressed by the questioning, he/she can simple pet the court dog to regain confidence.
+If the child feels stressed by the questioning, he/she can simply pet the court dog to regain confidence.
 The dog becomes a friend during a difficulty time in the child’s life.

 Paws’itive Teams is an incorporated as a 501(c)(3) non-profit organization in California, provides service dogs for persons with disabilities.
 We do not train and place dogs for seizure response, hearing alert, psychiatric disabilities, autism, or developmental disabilities.
 All placements are limited to San Diego County.